fireundubh/playwithfire/unity/patchwork-design-patterns.md

 public void CtorNew()
 {
 	this.object_ctor();
-	// duplicate any constructor code
+	// duplicate and modify original constructor code, if any }
-	// add your own code
-}
 ```